Do You Feel Pain with Sedation Dentistry?

 No anesthesiologist is needed at Burke Centre Dental Arts in Burke, VA.
-Dr. McMillan is certified to administer IV sedation, which saves you time waiting on an anesthesiologist and ensures you feel the effects of the sedation quickly.
+Our Burke dentists are certified to administer IV sedation, which saves you time waiting on an anesthesiologist and ensures you feel the effects of the sedation quickly.

 During your treatment, you are unconscious and unaware of the sights and sounds around you.
-With his certification, Dr. McMillan is able to adjust the levels of sedation regularly.
+With their certifications, our dentists are able to adjust the levels of sedation regularly.
 Afterward, you will have no memory of the treatment.

 IV sedation is a perfect option if you:

 - Experience any type of panic attack when anticipating an appointment

 Still not convinced sedation dentistry will eliminate your fears?

 Find out how Dr. Ruparelia helped Marty overcome his bad experiences in dentistry as a child.

 Don’t let dental fears keep you from having the smile you deserve.